bpt26/parsimony/1_sample_selection/README.md

 If you're using this file for methods development, do note of course that there are currently around 1.5 million SARS-CoV-2 genomes in GISAID.
 So you should probably consider that any method you develop will likely have to scale to datasets around 10x bigger than this public dataset in the relatively near future.

+---

+## Steps to reproduce

+### Prepare input files
-#### First, download files that we will use to make our starting tree.
+First, download files that we will use to make our starting tree.
 ```
+cd input
 wget https://hgwdev.gi.ucsc.edu/~angie/publicMsa/publicMsa.2021-03-18.masked.pb
 wget https://hgwdev.gi.ucsc.edu/~angie/publicMsa/publicMsa.2021-03-18.masked.vcf.xz
 unxz publicMsa.2021-03-18.masked.vcf.xz